 Data quality and data integrity intersect.
 Data quality involves the completeness, accuracy, timeliness, and consistency of stored data, while data integrity checks for its validity and authenticity.
 Both are important for building a database that users trust with business-critical decision making.

-Let’s consider some data integrity vs. data quality examples that relate to address, phone, and email data to show the difference between the two.
+Let’s consider some examples of data integrity issues vs. data quality issues that relate to address, phone, and email data to show the difference between the two.

 40% of organizations lack trust in the data needed to achieve their key business objectives